epogrebnyak/notes-slides/README.md

 # slide-tryout

-Markdwon-based presentation may look ugly and require additinal setups before working.
+Markdown-based presentation may look ugly and require additinal setups before working.
 Which way to go?

 ## tl;dr